achernetsov/vue-keycloak-template/README.md

 docker-compose up -d
 ```

-Keycloak will import realm with settings, but without users.
+Keycloak will import realm with clients and roles, but without users.
 Go to http://localhost:8081, login as admin / admin, and create user alice with password alice.

 2. Start back